serverless/safeguards-plugin/README.md

 ## Migrating from Serverless Framework Pro

-Serverless Framework Pro also supported safeguards which you can configure in the dashboard; however, this feature has been open source and repackaged in this plugin.
+Serverless Framework Pro safeguards have been open source and repackaged in this plugin.
 Here is how you can migrate your existing configuration in SF Pro to use the `@serverless/safeguards-plugin` instead.

+#### How safeguards work in Serverless Framework Pro
-In Serverless Framework Pro, the safeguards are added to deployment profiles.
-Each deployment profile then can be associated with an individual stage in an app.
-It can also be assocaited with the _default_ stage in the app.
-In the `@serverless/safeguards-plugin`, policies are added to individual services and can be configured for a subset of stages.
+- Safeguard policies are added to deployment profiles.
+- Each deployment profile then can be associated with an individual stage in an app.
+- A deployment profile can also be assocaited with the _default_ stage in the app.

+#### How safeguard work in @serverless/safeguards-plugin
+- Safeguard policies are added to each `serverless.yml` file under `custom.safeguards`.
+- Safeguard policies are associated with stages by setting the `stage` field of each policy.

+#### Breaking change

+The breaking change is best described with the example below.
+Suppose you have an app with two stages configured, dev and prod.
+You also have a default stage which has some safeguard policies.

+- default
+- dev
+- prod

+In Serverless Framework Pro, if you deploy to one of the two stages (`dev` or `prod`) then the safegurad policies from the `default` stage willl NOT run.
+However, with `@serverless/safeguards-plugin`, you specify default policies by not setting the `stage` field, in which case, the default policies will also run.

 ### Automatic Migration